ChrisChen1023/shuangchen/README.md

    	Help to orignize The 21st annual ACM SIGGRAPH / Eurographics Symposium on Computer Animation (<a href="https://computeranimation.org/2022/index.html">SCA 2022</a>)

 --------------------------------------------------
-- I gave an invited presentation on Cleft Aesthetic Outcomes Research Group at Newcastle host by <a href="https://www.newcastle-hospitals.nhs.uk/consultants/mr-david-sainsbury/">David Sainsbury</a>
+- I gave an invited presentation on Cleft Aesthetic Outcomes Research Group at Newcastle hosted by <a href="https://www.newcastle-hospitals.nhs.uk/consultants/mr-david-sainsbury/">David Sainsbury</a>

 	12/2022

 	Gave a presentation about our work "<a href="https://ieeexplore.ieee.org/abstract/document/9926917">A Feasibility Study on Image Inpainting for Non-cleft Lip Generation from Patients with Cleft Lip</a>" and "<a href="https://www.sciencedirect.com/science/article/pii/S2665963823000544">INCLG: Inpainting for non-cleft lip generation with a multi-task image processing network</a>"

 --------------------------------------------------
-- I gave an invited presentation on IEEE-EMBS International Conference on Biomedical and Health Informatics (<a href="https://bhi-bsn-2022.org/">BHI 2022</a>)
+- I gave an invited presentation at IEEE-EMBS International Conference on Biomedical and Health Informatics (<a href="https://bhi-bsn-2022.org/">BHI 2022</a>)

 	10/2022